 It takes someone as zany as Robin Williams to speak for Fender, right, a mishapen robot scavenged from miscellaneous parts that, naturally, lends itself to one zany trademark riff after another.
 Williams joins the likes of Ewan McGregor, Halle Berry, Drew Carey and Amanda Bynes as voices behind the computer-animated ”Robots,” directed by Chris Wedge (”Ice Age”).

 USSR.
 Remember, before the Iron Curtain was a drape?
 Yes, when the Beatles sang “Back in the USSR”?
 The United Soviet Socialist Republic.
 Now it stands for, “Have you got cash?”
+And of course, you won’t run out cash if you play strategically and wisely on 바카라 사이트.
+It’s relaxing to play some casino games at the comfort of your home from time to time to relieve stress, you know?

 This is your first animated film since “Aladdin.”
 Why didn’t you go back to Disney?